What does it take to fight cancer when the nearest cancer hospital is 8-hours away?

 BINAYTARA FOUNDATION CANCER CENTER, NEPAL

-Cutting Edge, Evidence-Based, Culturally-Appropriate Cancer Care for people of Nepal & India
+Cutting Edge, Evidence-Based, Culturally-Appropriate Cancer Care for the People of Nepal & India

 You buy the medicine from the drugstore, go home and take medicine exactly as advised by the drugstore clerk (most likely a layperson with no healthcare training).
 You feel as if the symptoms were relieved for a few days, but they came back.
 You go to the same drugstore or to a different one this time.
 You take a different medicine this time based on the drugstore clerk's advice or you may see a doctor at the drugstore.
 The symptoms persist or get worse.
 You try to ignore them and keep going with life, but it worsens daily.